A Better Country

 Think about that in the context of being pilgrims and strangers on this earth (1 Peter 2:11).

 Unfortunately, many of these people either don't know or don't bother to get the whole truth.
 This nation had a salted origin, but it never had Christian foundations.
 The "founding fathers" were a hodgepodge of deists, agnostics, possible Christians, and probable Christians (...the LORD looketh on the heart, 1 Sam.
 16:7).
 The U.S. Constitution is not a Christian document, and it does not take long to find things in it that are contrary to the word of God.
-Nevertheless, there are many Christians today who are under the delusion that this country was somehow "Christian" at one time.
+Nevertheless, there are many American Christians today who are under the delusion that this country was somehow "Christian" at one time.
 This is ignorance, whether willful or otherwise.
 The only real way that a nation could be "Christian" is if every citizen were a born again believer.
 This is not possible in this present evil world (Gal.
 1:4).

 It is grievous to see God's people putting nationalism and patriotism before our true Christian heritage.
 Our "Christian heritage" IS NOT connected with the history of the USA in any way.
 Jesus Christ is our only foundation!